Custom Rifle Ammo

 It’s likely, especially if you spend much time chasing geese or gobblers, you’ve heard of TSS, the payload of choice for all Federal Custom Shop Shotshell loads.
 You’ve heard it kills big geese dead and smashes turkeys at distances close and far.
 The good news: What you’ve heard isn’t hype.
 It’s the stone-cold truth.
 The question, for many, is what makes TSS so effective?

-When the federal government banned the use of steel shot for waterfowl hunting more than two decades ago, shotshell manufacturers started looking for something better.
-Lead was far superior to early steel-shot loads, and hunters accustom to folding ducks over decoys and geese at 50-plus yards were spending a grip of their hunt chasing wounded birds, ringing necks and listening to the sound of steel bounce off feathers.
+When the federal government banned the use of lead shot for waterfowl hunting more than two decades ago, shotshell manufacturers started looking for something better.
+Lead was far superior to early steel-shot loads, and hunters accustomed to folding ducks over decoys and geese at 50-plus yards were spending a grip of their hunt chasing wounded birds, ringing necks and listening to the sound of steel bounce off feathers.
 Some waterfowl enthusiasts hung up their guns.

 Over the years, lots of loads were developed, launched and tested afield.
 The performance of steel loads improved, and other materials like iron-alloy and bismuth were put to use.
 Shotshell lab rats kept working, though, trying to find the perfect blend waterfowlers, upland hunters and turkey nuts could depend on.

 They found it.
 TSS or Tungsten Super Shot is a tungsten-alloy material that boasts a density 22 percent higher than standard tungsten and is 56 percent denser than lead.
-Know we’re talking.
+Now we’re talking.
 Lead, after all, was the kingpin.
 Now shotgunners have an option that is denser than lead, which allows it to fly farther and hit harder.
 Plus, the hardness of TSS causes the shot to maintain its form and create a better killing pattern.
 Due to the density of TSS, smaller shot sizes can be used to effectively harvest big birds.
 Pack No. 9 TSS into a 3 ½-inch 12-gauge shotshell and you get a lot of pellets going into the air.

 This past season, my waterfowl crew and I crumbled ducks and geese like the days of old.
 One thing we detest is wounding game, and while it can and still does happen, TSS made it much less likely.
 My Lab, Kimber, didn’t look like she’d gone three rounds with Mike Tyson after a morning of retrieving Giant Canada geese.
 We weren’t scrambling through the decoys ringing necks or having to shoot ducks that crumbled in the air, and then hit the water swimming.
 Birds were dying at distances close and far.